stevekane/promise-it-wont-hurt/README.md

 # Promises Workshop for Javascript!

-### Learn to wield promises like a master to write clean asyncronous code
+### Learn to wield promises like a master to write clean asynchronous code

 #### Uses the popular "Q" library as a default implementation of Promises/A+

 ## Mission

-Promises offer a very powerful abstraction for obtaining values asyncronously.
+Promises offer a very powerful abstraction for obtaining values asynchronously.
-As javascript is a async-first language it is important to understand the options you have for handling asyncronicity.
+As javascript is a async-first language it is important to understand the options you have for handling asynchronicity.

 You will learn the ins and outs of promises including error handling, value propagation, synchronous returns, and composition.